 The Guam Economic Development Authority (GEDA) has established a Qualifying Certificate Community Contribution (QCCC) Grant Program to support our local community and is encouraging eligible applicants to apply.
 The funding for the grant program is made possible by the community contributions from Qualifying Certificate beneficiaries.

-- Applicants must be a registered Guam not-for-profit organization (NPO) or government of Guam department or agency.
+- Applicants must be a registered Guam non-profit organization (NPO) or government of Guam department or agency.